dmarc-viewer/dmarc-viewer/README.md

 - Refactor name
-- Docstrings and comments
+- github.io (take from thesis)
+- License file
 - exceptions, and messages in view
 - uncomment hash stuff and re-read data with hash
-- Remove trailing whitespaces
-- Check for prints, add logger instead
-- Test!!
 - Demo files
-- Lisence file
-- github.io (take from thesis)

 - bower for frontend deps
   --> update management script for bower update and maxmind IP DB

+- Docstrings and comments
+- add logger